danhud/Logo_Identifier/README.md

 The goal of this project was to make a small vector database of metal band logos, with the purpose of being a proof of concept for an app idea where you could upload the image of a unknown band's logo, and have it return the name and details of the band corresponding to the logo.
 Currently there are 686 bands in the database, which is a small fraction of the total bands that one could ask for.
-The bands in the database are listed in ```included_bands.csv```, and the main notebook is ```Identifier_App```; note that currently the model takes up half a gigbyte of space, so I haven't yet uploaded it to GitHub (message me if you want it and I can send it to you).
+The bands in the database are listed in ```included_bands.csv```, and the main notebook is ```Identifier_App```; note that currently the model takes up half a gigbyte of space, so I you can get it [here](https://drive.google.com/drive/folders/1GImWyJTMKJaBGEKJXTT3bI2AhAcdQYys?usp=sharing).

 I should mention that this project was possible becuase of the dataframe ```metal_bands_roster.csv```, which I downloaded from [Kaggle](https://www.kaggle.com/datasets/guimacrlh/every-metal-archives-band-october-2024?resource=download&select=metal_bands_roster.csv); thanks to Reddit user **lmarso** for posting this!

 ### Dataset

 The dataset for this project was the logos of 686 bands, which I downloaded from [the Metal Archives](https://www.metal-archives.com/).
-In order to suppliment this, I wrote scripts to augment this dataset so that I had 20 'distinct' examples for each band.
+In order to supplement this, I wrote scripts to augment this dataset so that I had 20 'distinct' examples for each band.
 The way I augmented a bands photo depended on whether the logo was black and white or colour.
 If the logo was in colour, I randomly skewed, stretched, and applied colour jitters to get some variance in the colour.
-If the logo was black and which, I first made a copy replacing the white pixles with a random copy, and then applied my colour augmentation scheme.
+If the logo was black and white, I first made a copy replacing the white pixles with a random copy, and then applied my colour augmentation scheme.
 This was done in the ```Colour_Image_Augmentor``` and ```BW_Image_Augmentor``` notebooks.

 The labels of my images are of the form: